-Membrane and Trilaminate dry suits are made from thin materials, and thus by themselves have little thermal insulation.
+Membrane, Shell and Trilaminate dry suits are made from thin materials, and thus by themselves have little thermal insulation.
 They are commonly made of vulcanized rubber, or laminated layers of nylon and butyl rubber, this is why they are also known as Tri-Laminate drysuits.
 Membrane dry suits typically do not stretch, so they need to be made oversized to allow flexibility at the joints through the wearer's range of motion.
 This makes membrane dry suits easy to put on and get off, provides a great range of motion for the wearer, and makes them comfortable to wear for long periods, as the wearer does not have to pull against rubber elasticity.

 To stay warm in a membrane suit, the wearer must wear an insulating Undersuit, today typically made with polyester or other synthetic fibre batting.